“Chuck and the guys are in the basement.”

 “We will be cautious,” said Megaera.
 “Here’s what we’ll do.”

 Her plan met no resistance.
-As she and Arslan watched through the half-open door, Dirk reentered the hall and grew invisible against the near stone wall as his chameleon armor assumed the texture of the wall.
+As she and Arslan watched through the half-open door, Dirk reentered the hall and grew invisible against the near stone wall as his chameleon armor assumed its texture.
 Megaera could see the faint blur of his outline as he crept near the oblivious shapestealers.
 Megaera entered next, her hood pulled low to shadow her face, and boldly approached.
 The shapestealers turned and caught sight of her and leapt up.
 Dirk stole forward from behind as they challenged her in some strange, guttural language.

 Megaera thrust out her hand and silenced them with magic.
 Dirk stabbed one expertly in the back, then leapt on the other and slit its throat.
 Arslan barreled through the doors a moment later, with the dog bounding up behind, but the job was done.